PSUmodeling/Cycles/docs/index.md

 ##### `CLIPPING_START`

 The numerical day of the year on which the clipping time window begins.
-Set the value to `-999` to disable harvesting of the corresponding crop.
+Set the value to `-999` to disable automated harvesting of the corresponding crop.
+A value of `-999`, however, cannot disable scheduled harvests.

 ##### `CLIPPING_END`